 In a later portion, Toledot (“Lineages”), Abraham’s son Isaac passes off his wife Rebecca as his sister.
 This time the tale is cut short because the king (also called Avimelekh)1 never takes her as a wife.
 The aborted version begins the same way as the first two iterations, but it reverses the lessons of the Abraham tales.

-In this series about the wife-sister tales, the first two posts will present different explanations of the wife-sister tales in which the trickster is Abraham.
+In this series about the wife-sister tales, my first two posts will present different explanations of the first two wife-sister tales, in which the trickster is Abraham.
 The third post will show how Isaac’s attempt to use the wife-sister lie challenges the conclusions of all three interpretations.

 Early commentary such as Bereishit Rabbah2 takes the wife-sister stories as literal history, and assumes that Abraham and Sarah are more virtuous than Pharaoh or Avimelekh.
 It does not question Abraham’s claims that the men of both Egypt and Gerar routinely seize beautiful female immigrants, and kill their husbands if they are married.